Bootstrap360/python-club/README.md

 # python-club
-A repo for leaning python through interactive tutorials.
+A repo for learning python through interactive tutorials.